Link to Story Masterlist: https://bit.ly/2XrTBmx

 Roughly 1 week ago, the Av-Matoran villages were attacked directly by the Brotherhood of Makuta.
-At first, Knoxus thought they were looking for him, but the Makuta weren’t simply killing Matoran this time.
-Instead, the Makuta were draining the light from the Av-Matoran.
-Transforming them into nightmare versions of themselves using Shadow Leeches; demonic Rahi created by the Makuta to spread their evil infection.
+At first, Knoxus thought they were still looking for him, but the Makuta weren’t simply killing Matoran this time.
+Instead, the Makuta were draining the light from the Av-Matoran, transforming them into nightmare versions of themselves using shadow leeches – demonic Rahi created by the Makuta to spread their evil infection.

 The Brotherhood had whittled their resistance down to a single village, and to make matters worse, the Matoran were pretty certain that the Great Spirit had just died.
-Knoxus didn’t feel he had the same special connection with Mata Nui as the Av-Matoran, but he could feel the change in the air too.
-Somehow, he too knew Mata Nui was gone.
-And now his so called ‘brother’ was busting down their front door.
+Knoxus didn’t feel he had the same special connection with Mata Nui as the Av-Matoran, but he too could feel the change in the air.
+Somehow, he knew Mata Nui was gone.
+And now his so-called ‘brother’ was breaking down their front door.

-Knoxus was taking cover inside a supply building when a familiar red-colored Av-Matoran came busting in.
+Knoxus was taking cover inside a supply building when a familiar red-colored Av-Matoran came bursting in.

 “Quick!
 Give me all the lightvine we have!”
 Radiak shouted into the shed.
-“The outer perimeter’s been damaged.
+“The outer perimeter has been damaged.
 If I don’t get out there and repair it, we’ll be overrun by Shadow Matoran!”

 Knoxus bundled up the little lightvine they had left and handed it to Radiak.
-“That’s all we have left.”
+“That’s everything.”
 He sighed.